Heaton Park: Walled Garden and Horticultural Centre

 The 18th century Walled Garden was the Earl of Wilton's kitchen garden supplying fruit and vegetables for the estate.
 The walls provide a warm microclimate for crop cultivation and support for climbing plants.
 The Horticultural Centre staff now grow plants for the city's displays and for sale to the public.
 There are also demonstration gardens open to the public during the summer and a sensory garden.
 "The Friends of Heaton Park", a group formed in 1992 to promote an interest in the care of the park and to act as a communication link between the park users and the Heaton Park management team, are based at the centre.

 Farm Centre, Stables Cafe and Animal Centre

 The farm centre was originally built as a stable block for Sir Thomas Egerton.
 It was designed by Samuel Wyatt and built between 1777 and 1789.
 It now houses the Stables Cafe and is also the administrative centre for the park.
 The Animal Centre is housed behind the stables in the area that was Home Farm, on the site of the 19th century glasshouse range where exotic foods and flowers were grown for the family.
 The Animal Centre was built in 2003–04 to replace the old Pets' Corner and houses goats, cattle, pigs, donkeys, Hebridean sheep, alpacas and Kune Kune pigs plus small pets.

 Hazlitt Wood Pond

-Hazlitt Wood Pond, also known as the "Golly Pond", is located in Hazlitt Wood to the far north of the park.
+Hazlitt Wood Pond is located in Hazlitt Wood to the far north of the park.
 This area of the park can only be reached on foot and hence remains quiet and secluded.